thoughtworks/dancing-glyphs/README.md

 ## Technology

 The screen savers are written in Swift 3 and Metal using Xcode 8.
 They require El Capitan or Sierra to run.
 Older versions of OS X do not support Metal, unfortunately.

+## Download and Installation

+Head to the [releases page](https://github.com/thoughtworks/dancing-glyphs/releases) and download the `ThoughtWorksGlyphSavers.dmg` file.
+If your web browser doesn't do it automatically, open the file you just downloaded.
+Then double-click on the `DancingGlyphs.saver` and `GlyphWave.saver` files to install the respective screen saver.
+After they are installed you can select the savers in System Preferences.

+The screen savers currently do no check whether updates are available.
+So, you might want to go back to the releases page every couple of months.